digitalrightswatch/digitalrightswatch.org.au/content/blog/how-to-disabile-ai-scraping-on-google-meta-and-linkedin.md

 ---
 draft: true
-title: How to Disabile AI Scraping on Google, Meta, and LinkedIn
+title: How to Disable AI Scraping on Google, Meta, and LinkedIn
 category:
   - tools-and-guides
 featured: []